 If you're a pumpkin spice hater, I say this: just get over yourself.
+It's flavored coffee.

-1. Pumpkin spice is not the only seasonal consumer product that people go cray cray crazy over.
+1. Pumpkin spice is not the only seasonal consumer product that people go cray cray crazy over

-The pumpkin frenzy will pass…and then it will be time for the internet to gripe and moan about the Elf on the Shelf.
-Poor Thanksgiving.
-That’s my absolute favorite holiday and it gets so shafted.
+The pumpkin frenzy will pass, and then it will be time for the internet to be outraged about the Elf on the Shelf and how we're ruining our poor children with all this naughty and nice talk.

 2. Pumpkin spice isn’t hurting you

-If your loved one has a pumpkin spice problem, odds are he or she is still behaving like a decent human being.
-Other than maybe having an expensive coffee habit, pumpkin spice addicts are still generally productive members of society.
+If your loved one has a pumpkin spice problem, odds are they're still behaving like a decent human being.
+Other than maybe having an expensive fancy coffee habit, pumpkin spice addicts are still generally productive members of society.

 3. Pumpkin spice isn't taking over the planet